onebeartoe/building-java-applications/README.md

 # building-java-applications
-This repository holds resources for
+This repository holds resources for building Java applications.